Lartsch/Croc_Pot/README.md

 # Croc_Pot

 ## INTRODUCTION :
-  - This project is developed for the HAK5 KeyCroc
+  - This project is developed for the HAK5 KeyCroc (Still in development and testing)
     - Croc_Pot_Payload.txt
     -
     - Croc_Pot.sh